 Jean Louis Triaud is also in charge of the other family estates.
 Aside from the classified growth, Chateau St. Pierre, which we already mentioned, also produces the following wines; Bel Air from Haut Medoc, Pey Martin from St. Julien, and Haut Beychevelle Gloria.

 Chateau Haut Beychevelle Gloria, located in the Saint Julien appellation shares owners and utilizes the same technical team as Chateau Gloria.
 But it is a completely different wine.

 Haut Beychevelle Gloria comes from a 5-hectare parcel of vines located in the middle of Beychevelle and Gloria with a similar gravel terroir.
 Chateau Haut Beychevelle Gloria is planted to 65% Cabernet Sauvignon, 10% Cabernet Franc and 25% Merlot.
 The vines are on average, 30 years of age.

 The wine is vinified in stainless steel tanks.
 Malolactic fermentation takes place in vat.
 Chateau Haut Beychevelle Gloria is aged in 35% new, French oak barrels for 12 months before bottling.
 The production of Haut Beychevelle Gloria is on average slightly more than 2,000 cases per vintage.

 Chateau Gloria Character and Style

 Chateau Gloria is a lighter, elegant style of Saint Julien that is often ready to drink within a few years of release.
 Yet don’t let that fool you.
 The wine can also age quite well.
-The 2009 was the best wine made at this Medoc estate I have ever tasted until the 2010 Gloria was produced until the 2014 was produced, which might be even better!
+2009 was the best wine made at this Medoc estate I have ever tasted until the 2010 Gloria was produced which were all bested by the sublime 2016 and 2018 vintages!